Marie-Anne Libert

-Marie-Anne Libert, (born 7 April 1782 in Malmedy, province of Liège, died 14 January 1865 in Malmedy) was a Belgian botanist and mycologist.
+Marie-Anne Libert (born 7 April 1782 in Malmedy, province of Liège, died 14 January 1865 in Malmedy) was a Belgian botanist and mycologist.
 She was one of the first women plant pathologists.
-She is sometimes referred to as "Anne-Marie Libert."
+She is sometimes referred to as "Anne-Marie Libert".

 Early life

 Marie-Anne Libert was born in Malmedy in April 1782, twelfth of the thirteen children of Henri-Joseph Libert and his wife Marie-Jeanne-Bernadine Libert (née Dubois).
 The parents, educated members of the middle class who ran a tanning business, recognised her intellectual potential.
 She was initially a pupil of the Sépulcrines of Malmedy.
 At the age of eleven her parents sent her to stay in Prüm in Germany to learn German and the violin, both of which she quickly mastered.
 Her father recognised his daughter's emerging interest in the exact sciences and taught her algebra and geometry, so that she could follow him into the business.
 She was enthusiastic and pushed the education well beyond the needs of commerce.

-At an age when other girls only wanted to amuse themselves, Marie-Anne Libert was motivated by a thirst for knowledge: everything interested her, she wanted to know everything.
+At an age when some girls only wanted to amuse themselves, Marie-Anne Libert was motivated by a thirst for knowledge: everything interested her, she wanted to know everything.
 Nature drew her in particular; she spent long hours walking in the area of Malmedy, particularly in the High Fens.
 She observed, gathered many minerals and plants then identified them in her father's office, cataloguing and classifying them.
 As most reference works were written in Latin, she began to teach herself Latin.

 Botany and mycology

 Her work in botany, or more precisely in cryptogams, of an undeniable scientific rigour, earned her an international reputation.
 She corresponded with scientists in Belgium and elsewhere.
 She also collaborated for a time with Dr. Lejeune of Verviers, who was preparing a catalogue of the plants of the Department of Ourthe.
-Lejeune introduced Libert to the Swiss botanist Augustin Pyramis de Candolle, who encouraged her to work on cryptogamic flora.
+Lejeune introduced Libert to the Swiss botanist Augustin Pyramus de Candolle, who encouraged her to work on cryptogamic flora.
 Libert's later produced a cryptogamic flora of the Ardennes.

 She was one of the first to identify the organism responsible for the "late blight" disease of the potato, which she named Botrytis vastatrix Lib. and of which she gave a detailed description in a report written in August 1845.
 The German mycologist Anton de Bary built on this discovery, among other work, when he showed in 1876 that the oomycete, Phytophthora infestans as he renamed it, was the cause of late blight, and not the consequence as was still believed at the time.

 She also described several plant pathogenic Ascomycetes, including Alternaria cheiranthi (Lib.)
 PC Bolle (basionym: Helminthosporium cheiranthi Lib.) a pathogen of wallflower, and Fusarium coeruleum Lib. ex Sacc., the causative agent of dry rot of potato.
 In total, she described over 200 new taxa.